 The word ‘restaurant’ originates from Bouillon Restaurant, an establishment in 19th-century France whose name literally translates as ‘restorative soup.’
 In the climate emergency, the restaurant can grow to become a place not only to restore the human body, but also to care for the planet’s ecology.

 From today, you can taste CLIMAVORE dishes at:

 Aberdeen Art Gallery; Ashmolean Museum, Oxford; Baltic Centre for Contemporary Art, Gateshead; BFI Southbank; Herbert Art Gallery & Museum, Coventry; Holburne Museum, Bath; London Transport Museum; Manchester Art Gallery; Royal Botanic Garden Edinburgh; Royal Museums Greenwich; Science Museum, London; Science and Industry Museum, Manchester; Serpentine, London; Tate Britain, London; Tate Liverpool; Tate Modern, London; Tate St Ives; The Whitworth, Manchester; Turner Contemporary, Margate; Victoria & Albert Museum, London; Wellcome Collection, London.

-And in Skye and Raasay: Edinbane Lodge, Eòlach, Isle of Skye Baking Company, Loch Bay, Raasay House, Rosedale Hotel, Scorrybreac, The Ferry Inn, Three Chimneys.
+And in Skye and Raasay: Coruisk House, The Dunvegan, Edinbane Lodge, Eòlach, Isle of Skye Baking Company, Loch Bay, Raasay House, Rosedale Hotel, Scorrybreac, The Ferry Inn, Three Chimneys.

 For more information, visit: becoming.climavore.org